Keith J. Horvath, PhD

 The focus of my research program is to develop best practices for delivering primary and secondary mHealth interventions, particularly in the area of HIV treatment and prevention.
 I currently lead a number of NIH-funded studies, including studies of peer-support interventions to improve medication adherence among youth and adult persons living with HIV and PrEP uptake among HIV-negative transgender and non-binary youth.
 I also lead studies to examine different PrEP dosing options for sexual minority young adults.
-In addition to my research activities, I instruct an undergraduate course in human sexuality and a PhD-level course in grant writing and behavioral medicine interventions.
+In addition to my research activities, I have instructed an undergraduate course in human sexuality and a PhD-level course in grant writing and behavioral medicine interventions.

 STEPHANIE MEYERS, PHD

-Stephanie Meyers is a postdoctoral research fellow whose research examines how intersectional identities shape experiences with stigma, substance use, and HIV-related health outcomes.
-She earned her doctoral degree in interdisciplinary research on substance use from the San Diego State University/University of California San Diego Joint Doctoral Program and her MA in psychological research from California State University, Long Beach.
+Stephanie Meyers (she/her) is an Assistant Professor at the UCSD School of Medicine in the Department of Infectious Disease and Global Public Health.
+Her research examines how intersectional identities shape experiences with stigma, substance use, and HIV-related health outcomes.
+She earned her doctoral degree from the San Diego State University/University of California San Diego Joint Doctoral Program in Interdisciplinary Research on Substance Use and her MA in psychological research from California State University, Long Beach.
 She has over 12 years of experience in the field of substance use research and is an emerging expert in identifying how intersectional approaches can be utilized to inform the development of tailored and responsive intervention and treatment efforts for vulnerable populations (i.e., people who use drugs and people living with HIV).

-Michael Miller-Perusse, B.S.
+Michael Miller-Perusse, MS

-Michael is a current student in the San Diego State University/University of California San Diego Joint Doctoral Program in Clinical Psychology.
+Michael Miller-Perusse (he/him) is a current student in the San Diego State University/University of California San Diego Joint Doctoral Program in Clinical Psychology.
 He received his Bachelor of Science degree from the University of Michigan, where he worked as a research assistant at the Center for Sexuality and Health Disparities.
 Michael’s research interests broadly include minority stress and resilience among sexual and gender minorities, as well as the ways these factors interact with other biopsychosocial determinants to influence health disparities.
 His research has focused specifically on sexual health and HIV/AIDS.

-Junye Ma, M.A.
+Junye Ma, MA

-Junye is a PhD student in the SDSU-UCSD Joint Doctoral Program in Clinical Psychology (JDP).
+Junye Ma (he/him) is a PhD student in the San Diego State University/University of California San Diego Joint Doctoral Program in Clinical Psychology (JDP).
 He received his bachelor’s degree in psychology and Japanese linguistics from the State University of New York at Buffalo and a master’s degree in clinical psychology from Northwestern University.
 Before joining JDP, Junye worked as a study coordinator at the Institute for Sexual and Gender Minority Health and Wellbeing (ISGMH).
 Junye’s research interests focus on structural and sociocultural determinants of sexual health disparities (e.g., PrEP awareness/uptake; HIV treatment/prevention) among LGBTQ+ people of color.
 He also has a special interest in the intersectionality framework and aims to design/implement culturally sensitive mHealth interventions for HIV prevention in the future.